 Google Pixel 6 vs Pixel 5: Outlook

-The Pixel 6 range looks to be a huge improvement over the Pixel 5.
-Almost everything about it has been reinvented here — and in ways which promise to make both models contenders for the best smartphone.
+The Pixel 6 range is a huge improvement over the Pixel 5.
+Almost everything about it has been reinvented here — and in ways which make both models contenders for the best phone.

-Both phones offer a fresh design compared to the fairly vanilla stylings of the Pixel 5, and both should also be faster thanks to the new Tensor chip.
-The latter also promises to bring with it a wealth of software advantages over the older phone — and potentially over many non-Google handsets.
+Both phones offer a fresh design compared to the fairly vanilla stylings of the Pixel 5, and both are faster thanks to the new Tensor chip.
+The latter also brings with it a wealth of software advantages over the older phone — and over many non-Google handsets.

-By coming in at just $599 while offering so many advantages over the Pixel 5, the Pixel 6 looks like a far better model than its predecessor.
-But it’s the Pixel 6 Pro that we’re really excited by; this could be a contender for the top spot on our best Android phones list or even our picks for the best phone overall.
+By coming in at just $599 while offering so many advantages over the Pixel 5, the Pixel 6 looks is a far better model than its predecessor.
+But it’s the Pixel 6 Pro that we’re really excited by, given its telephoto lens, faster refresh rate and ample screen.